wpengine/base-images-public/gcloud/README.md

+# gcloud

-# Some images that are just barely more than the base gcloud-sdk image
+Collection of images that are based on the gcloud-sdk image.